paulawasylow/e-commerce-react-app/README.md

 # e-commerce app in React
 [DEMO](https://paulawasylow.github.io/e-commerce-react-app/)

 :point_right: **First page is default with app's name.
-To show app click on some menu link ( Home, Women, Men or Child )**
+To show app click on some menu link ( Home, Women, Men or Child ) Data is fetched on route change, so first page is empty**

 ### Added features: